CloudRepublic/cloudrepublic-blog/source/_posts/Unit-Testing-improvements.md

 Using a good naming convention for a unit test does not necessarily help you to write a better product but it will help your team to identify clearly what unit is tested and what state the unit under test is in.

 One of the most know conventions that are currently used is `[MethodUnderTest]_[Scenario]_[ExpectedResult]`.
-While its not a bad naming convention it is limit.
+While it is not a bad naming convention it is limited.
 Writing the naming of the unit test this way leaves out some imported details and might not make it clear to other programmers what the test is trying to test.
-With naming it's better to tell the story of the test.
+With naming it is better to tell the story of the test.
 Let's look at two examples.

 In this example, we are looking at a static method that checks on an order if the delivery is valid.
 Using the convention mentioned above we would get something like this: